agu-z/roc-pg/README.md

 # roc-pg

-Interface with PostgreSQL databases from pure Roc.
+Interface with PostgreSQL databases from Roc.

+This package implements a PostgreSQL client on pure Roc that depends only on a TCP effect from the platform.

-This package offers both a simple API to run any SQL command as a string, and a higher-level query builder that can help you write type-safe queries.
+It exposes a simple API that allows you to run SQL commands as strings and a query builder that helps you write composable type-safe queries against your schema.

 ## Status

-I'd like this to become a stable PostgreSQL interface for Roc eventually, but this project is currently a work in progress.
+I'd like this to become a stable PostgreSQL interface for Roc, but this project is currently a work in progress.

 You can already use this to build useful applications.
-However, until we have a platform with TLS support, we should stick to experiments or simple apps where you run the database in the same machine.
+However, until we have a platform with TLS support, you should stick to experiments or simple apps where you run the database in the same machine.

 ### Query Builder

-The query builder is one of the most exciting parts of this package but also the most incomplete for now.
+The query builder is one of the most exciting features of this package, but more experimental than the lower-level API.

-You can currently generate a Roc module from your schema that you can use through the functions exposed under [`Sql`](./src/Sql.roc) to compose type-safe SELECT statements.
+You can currently generate a Roc module from your schema that you can use through the functions exposed under [`Sql`](./src/Sql.roc) to compose type-safe `SELECT` statements.

 The plan is to support all the other SQL commands, but that's coming later.
 In the meantime, you can perform those by creating a raw SQL command with `Pg.Cmd.new`.